jaydeepkhandelwal/insta/README.md

    Ref - https://wiki.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References

-6) Kafka is used to send event e.g Review Event so that aggregation pipeline can be written to serve use-case like showing average reviews etc. This pipeline can consume review events and push the aggregated results in ES.
+6) Kafka has used to send event e.g Review Event so that aggregation pipeline can be written to serve use-case like showing average reviews etc. This pipeline can consume review events and push the aggregated results in ES.